CLEP / Natural Sciences

 Question 7: ASSUMING THE BIG BANG THEORY, WHAT CAN WE SAY ABOUT THE UNIVERSE TODAY?

-1. It is dying
+1. It is collapsing on itself

 2. It is neither expanding not contracting

-3. It is expanding
+3. It is dying

-4. It is collapsing on itself
+4. It is expanding

-Correct Answer: C. It is expanding
+Correct Answer: D. It is expanding

 Explanation: The big bang theory posits that our universe originated in an explosion.
 Accordingly it is thought that it is still expanding even today.